Founded in 2012, Faropoint is a U.S. real estate investment firm that focuses on last mile industrial real estate

 - Included in the top 50 industrial real estate owners in the U.S.

-- Acquiring Urban Distribution Centers at high Volume that are below the institutional radar due to size, placing us as one of the top buyers on our active markets
+- Acquiring Urban Distribution Centers at High Volume that are below the institutional radar due to size, placing us as one of the top buyers in our active markets

 - Our proprietary data platform gives us a competitive edge enhancing our acquisition methodology